veganmosfet/Solar_Cybersecurity_Requirements/README.md

 ### Secure Debugging

-1. Any debugging interfaces (JTAG, UART...) shall be disabled.
+1. Any debugging interface (JTAG, UART...) shall be disabled.
 2. Re-enabling debugging interfaces shall only be implemented with signed tokens.
 This token shall include a device individual parameter with enough entropy, so that secure debugging tokens can't be used for all devices.

-### Safety Pure HW Protection Mechanisms
+### Safety Pure Hardware Protection Mechanisms

 In case of firmware compromisation, following pure hardware circuits shall be implemented:
 1. Short circuit protection at the solar **and** grid side